The chirality-flow formalism for the standard model: Conclusion and outlook

 Aside from offering an intuitive and transparent way of thinking about and calculating Feynman diagrams, we expect our method to be computationally beneficial (at least) for programs that base their calculations on helicity-assigned Feynman diagrams, due to the complete avoidance of Dirac matrices.

-\acknowledgments We thank Johan Bijnens, Simon Pl\"atzer and Rikkert Frederix for constructive feedback on the manuscript.
+\acknowledgments We thank Johan Bijnens, Rikkert Frederix and Simon Pl\"atzer for constructive feedback on the manuscript.
 This work was supported by the Swedish Research Council (contract no.\ 2016-05996), as well as the European Union's Horizon 2020 research and innovation programme (grant agreement no.\ 668679).
 This work has also received funding from the European Union's Horizon 2020 research and innovation programme as part of the Marie Sklodowska-Curie Innovative Training Network MCnetITN3 (grant agreement no.\ 722104).